f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/layer-7.png

 Let's create one more HTTP Load Balancer for this use case.
-Navigate to **Multi-Cloud App Connect** and select **HTTP Load Balancers**.
-Then click the **Add HTTP Load Balancer** button to open the form of HTTP Load Balancer creation.
+In the **Multi-Cloud App Connect** service navigate to **Load Balancers**.
+Proceed to the **HTTP Load Balancers** and click the **Add HTTP Load Balancer** button to open the form of HTTP Load Balancer creation.

 .. figure:: assets/cloud_b_lb_create.png